top of page

 www.kindsofkings.com

-Currently on faculty at NYU Steinhardt, she holds degrees from NYU Steinhardt, Victoria University of Wellington, and the New Zealand School of Music and is completing a Ph.D. at Princeton University.
+Alongside composing, Peacocke teaches at the New Zealand School of Music and NYU Steinhardt, and writes for I Care If You Listen.
+Peacocke has a Master’s Degree from NYU Steinhardt and a Ph.D. (jointly in music and humanistic studies) from Princeton University.
 A voting member of the Recording Academy (GRAMMYs), she lives in an old farmhouse in a tiny town in central New Jersey with her family and a gnarly, gnashy standard poodle named Mila, who remains her most devoted (and opinionated) fan.

 www.gemmapeacocke.com